d4rk-lucif3r/LuciferML/luciferml/supervised/README/Classification.md

 Fits every model on training set and predicts results find and plots Confusion Matrix, finds accuracy of model applies K-Fold Cross Validation and stores accuracy in variable name accuracy and model name in self.classifier name and returns both as a tuple.
-Applies GridSearch Cross Validation and gives best self.params out from param list.
+Applies HyperParam Tuning and gives best params and accuracy.

 Parameters:
         features : array